XRaise blog

 Remote-first teamNotionStronger async workspace

-Existing Atlassian teamConfluenceNatural Jira extension
+Existing Atlassian teamConfluenceNatural extension of Jira

 Existing Google Workspace teamGoogle Docs + NotionDraft in Docs, centralize in Notion